shockleyd/django-helloworld/README.md

 [docker's example Django Dockerfile](https://docs.docker.com/compose/django/), with the addition of a `CMD` statement, which runs the application via the Django development server.
-In a real production application, we would likely use `gunicorn`, `wsgi`, or similar, but in order to focus on the CI/CD pipeline, we use the simplest approach to run the demo app.
+In a real production application, we would likely use `gunicorn`, `wsgi`, or similar, but in order to focus on the CI/CD pipeline, I've used the simplest approach to run the demo app.

 ## GCP K8s cluster configuration